Existence of Richter-Peleg Representation for General Preferences

 for every $A \subseteq X$ satisfying $x \in \mathcal{M}\left(\succsim, A\right)$. \end{proposition}

-Together, Propositions~\ref{proposition:optimality1} and \ref{proposition:optimality2} show that the maximization of preorders admitting a Richter-Peleg representation can always be reduced to scalar optimization.
+Together, Propositions~\ref{proposition:optimality1} and \ref{proposition:optimality2} show that the maximization of preorders admitting a Richter--Peleg representation can always be reduced to scalar optimization.
 This result does not extend to strongly acyclic binary relations that fail transitivity: